Blobbackup/Blobbackup/website/source/_posts/getting-started-with-blobbackup.md

 author: Bimba Shrestha
 date: 2022-02-10
 section: content
 description: What is Blobbackup?
 Blobbackup is a tool for backing up your computer.
 For $6 / month, Blobbackup will backup all user-created data on your Mac or Windows device.
-Blobbackup creates a mirror clone of the current...
+Blobbackup creates a mirror clone of the current state of your computer...
 ---

 # What is Blobbackup?